isomerpages/moh-bioethics/publications/press-releases/_posts/2002-03-04-post-bioethics-advisory-committee-seeks-community-feedback-on-human-tissue-research.md

 ---
 layout: post
-title: 'Bioethics Advisory Committee seeks community feedback on human tissue research'
+title: Bioethics Advisory Committee seeks community feedback on human tissue research
 permalink: /publications/press-releases/bioethics-advisory-committee-seeks-community-feedback-on-human-tissue-research/
 date: 2002-03-04T00:00:00.000Z
+variant: markdown
 ---
 **Consultation paper distributed to 66 community groups in Singapore, including religious, medical and public interest groups to obtain their views**

 Since its appointment in December 2000, the Bioethics Advisory Committee (BAC) has formed three Subcommittees to focus on the specific issues of Human Stem Cell Research, Human Genetics, and Publicity.
 In particular, the Human Genetics Subcommittee (HGS) was formed to address the ethical, legal and social issues arising specifically from human genetics research in Singapore.
 The list of Human Genetics Subcommittee members is attached in Annexe 1 for your reference.